Support for Patients & Caregivers

 Our focus is on the best quality of care and the highest quality of life for all members of the child neurology community.
 Below you’ll find information and resources for patients, caregivers and families.

 CNF offers programs, initiatives, and annual projects reflect our mission: To serve as a collaborative center of education and support for children and families living with neurologic conditions.
-Visit Our Programs page to learn more about our current offers and programs.

 Care for the Caregiver